Schools and College Liaison Programme

 We are also happy to offer talks about the study of politics and if you are looking for a bespoke session, we are willing to consider developing a session just for you, depending on the availability of staff.

-For more information please contact Dr Lucy Taylor, Director of Recruitment, Admissions and Marketing for the Department of International Politics.
+For more information please contact Dr Elin Royles, Director of Recruitment, Admissions and Marketing for the Department of International Politics.

-America is often upheld as a beacon of democracy, but recent events have revealed serious challenges, both to US democratic institutions and to America’s culture of democracy.
-This workshop explores the US political system, and its flaws, through a discussion of key contemporary themes.
-These are: rise of populism; polarization in political parties; race and representation; women’s rights and the abortion debate.
+America is often upheld as a beacon of democracy, but events in recent years have revealed serious challenges, both to US democratic institutions and to America’s culture of democracy.
+This workshop explores the US political system through a discussion of key contemporary themes.
+These are: the polarization between the two main political parties; voter rights and voter suppression; and the implications of 6 January 2021.
 Fully interactive, this session looks behind the news headlines to explore the meaning of democracy and the relationship between state institutions and democratic culture.

-A United Kingdom? – Dr. Huw Lewis* (available through the medium of Welsh)
+A United Kingdom?* (also available through the medium of Welsh)

-While almost unthinkable a generation ago, today there is serious debate regarding whether the UK union can survive.
+While almost unthinkable a generation ago, today there is debate regarding whether the UK union can survive.
 This is due to diverse factors, including: the rise of independence movements (especially in Scotland, but also in Wales); growing interest in reunification across the island of Ireland; and even a sense among certain English voters that England is treated unfairly within the union.
-Political and constitutional divisions have also been heightened by Brexit and the Covid-19 pandemic.
-Using interactive methods, this session examines the arguments advanced by key participants in this debate, such as Nicola Sturgeon, Boris Johnson, Rishi Sunak and Mark Drakeford.
+Political and constitutional divisions were also heightened by Brexit and the Covid-19 pandemic.
+Using interactive methods, this session examines different arguments advanced in support of the unity of the United Kingdom advanced by prominent politicians including Boris Johnson, Rishi Sunak, Gordon Brown and Mark Drakeford.
 It explores their different visions for the future of the United Kingdom and invites students to evaluate their proposals.

 A level Syllabus Themes: UK’s unwritten constitution; Parliamentary sovereignty; devolution; nationalism and unionism in different parts of the UK.

 How can we understand the motivations behind Russia’s invasion of Ukraine?
 Over the past year, news stories and pundits have often focused on Vladimir Putin’s personal ambitions or psychological state in explaining Russia’s actions.
 These might be part of the answer – but what else could be at play?
-In this interactive workshop, we’ll dig deeper and explore why states go to war in the 21st century, some of the possible explanations for Russia’s behaviour, and whether there are any prospects for peace in Ukraine.
+The Ukraine conflict has also been a stark reminder that nuclear weapons are still relevant in world politics.
+Russia’s nuclear threats have sparked fresh conversations about the risk of nuclear conflict and the role that nuclear weapons play for states and their security in the 21st century.
+In this workshop, we’ll explore why states go to war in the 21st century, some of the possible explanations for Russia’s behaviour, and whether there are any prospects for peace in Ukraine.

 A level Syllabus Themes: Global Politics; Significance of emerging powers (Russia); contemporary global issues (conflict).

-A level Syllabus Themes: Global governance; International Organizations; contemporary global issues (conflict)
+A level Syllabus Themes: Global Politics, contemporary global issues (conflict), sovereignty and globalisation, political ideas.